rktjmp/lush.nvim/README.md

 #### Why `lua/lush_theme/`?

 Lua doesn't have any strict namespacing.
-Because anything in a plugins `lua/` directory becomes avaliable as a module in vim, it's advised to nest your theme inside a `lush_theme` folder, essentialy providing a namespace for all lush themes to exist in.
+Because anything in a plugins `lua/` directory becomes available as a module in vim, it's advised to nest your theme inside a `lush_theme` folder, essentially providing a namespace for all lush themes to exist in.
 This is to avoid any collisions between themes and other modules.